 Danilo started at America-MG before moving to Santos in 2010.
-He only played one season with the side before a string of mouth-watering full-back performances, that saw him score ten goals, caught the eye of Portuguese giants Porto.
+He only played one season with the side before a string of mouth-watering full-back performances, which saw him score 10 goals, caught the eye of Portuguese giants Porto.

 He moved to the Dragoes in 2012 and spent three successful years there, scoring 12 goals and grabbing 15 assists in 136 games.
 In the summer of 2015, he earned a huge move to Real Madrid but has since relocated to Man City and again to Juventus.
-Danilo lifted the Serie A title with the Old Lady in 2019/20 and has proven important across the backline for them.
+Danilo lifted the Serie A title with the Old Lady in 2019/20 and has proven important across the backline for them, now captaining the club.

 - Games played for Santos: 65

-Not that one, centre-back Marcelo hailed from the Santos academy in 2007 and after two productive seasons at the Vila Belmiro, including winning a Campeonato Paulista, the defender relocated to Europe and joined Polish outfit Wisla Krakow 11 years ago.
+Not that one, centre-back Marcelo hailed from the Santos academy in 2007 and after two productive seasons at the Vila Belmiro, including winning a Campeonato Paulista, the defender relocated to Europe and joined Polish outfit Wisla Krakow.

 From the hustle-and-bustle of the Ekstraklasa, the Brazilian has since made his way across the continent, pitching up at PSV Eindhoven, Hannover 96 and Besiktas, before finally settling at Lyon, where he captained his side to a Champions League semi-final appearance, knocking out the likes of Juventus and Manchester City along the way.
 Marcelo spent five years in total at Lyon, before making the short trip across France to Bordeaux, though he has since joined Australia’s Western Sydney Wanderers.